-- The City provides maintenance and repair to the storm drain system that is located on the public street right-of-way or in easements specifically assigned to the City and designated for drainage.
-One flusher truck cleans outfalls from approximately April - October, as weather allows. - The Stormwater Utility Fee Credit Program provides incentives for homeowners who disconnect roof drains from the storm sewer system.
+- Clean out storm drains to remove wildlife waste. - The City provides maintenance and repair to the storm drain system that is located on the public street right-of-way or in easements specifically assigned to the City and designated for drainage.
+One flusher truck cleans outfalls from approximately April - October, as weather allows.

+- Implement rooftop disconnection programs or site designs that minimize connections to reduce bacteria from rooftops. - The Stormwater Utility Fee Credit Program provides incentives for homeowners who disconnect roof drains from the storm sewer system.
 The program provides best practice and site design specifications for this practice.